julienlargetpiet/normal_framework/README.md

 At the row `21` of the file `gen1.R`, you will find a divider value (make sure to fill it before running the algorithm).
 This value is in fact a chosen **function** which takes as a variable **`Cnt`** (which is a loop counter).

-The same thing can be said about the second sub function at row `48`.

-The **function** must be strictly decreasing.
+This **function** must be strictly decreasing.
 You choose the speed / how it will decrease to modulate the shape of your normal distribution respecting your mean and standard deviation.
 Look at the following examples comparing the built-in function in `R` (`rnorm`) and `normal_gen1`:

+The same thing can be said about the second sub function, apart that this one must be strictly increasing, at row `48`.

+### Explanations

+The outputed normal distribution is made of multiples normal distribution having a standard deviation of 1.

+In fact the first sub function describes how the amount of values that are generated for each normal distribution (always having a standard deviation of 1), at a mean that progressively deviates from `mean_inpt`, evolves.

+The second sub function describes how the mean of the multiples normal distribution (always having a standard deviation of 1), evolves.

 ### Example 1